What is the X-Robots Tag?

 What Does "Blocked by X-Robots Tag" Mean?

 Any URL that has the value of "noindex" in the x-robots tag will not be indexed by search engines.
-This means that any URL listed in the table below will not be accessible to users via organic searches.
+These URLs will not be accessible to users via organic searches.

 What Should I Do With This Data?